mtossain/satsvs/readme.md

 ## Analysis parameters

 ### cov_ground_track
+Plots the ground track of one or more satellites over simulation time.
 The following parameters are needed:
 - Type: cov_ground_track
 - ConstellationID: which constellation to use